skycoin/bbs/static/README.md

 ## Prerequisites

-Both the CLI and generated project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.
+The project have dependencies that require Node 6.9.0 or higher, together with NPM 3 or higher.

 ## Installation